Wilton Park – the neighbourhood

 A natural amenity

-From July of 2021, we will begin a meticulous restoration of Wilton Park with newly laid, irrigated lawns; gravelled tree-lined walkways; renewed seating and lighting; and wrought ironmongery; all centred on the restored Victorian water fountain as the centrepiece of the park.
+From July of 2021, we have commenced a meticulous restoration of Wilton Park with newly laid, irrigated lawns; gravelled tree-lined walkways; renewed seating and lighting; and wrought ironmongery; all centred on the restored Victorian water fountain as the centrepiece of the park.
 A new layout and openings that we have planned for the restored park will allow people flow with ease from the offices and streetscapes into the park.

 Mary Lavin Place